grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

-Note that this modification requires changes all over the code base (because additional argument is needed to create an object), however, this is not the kind of change that we're afraid of.
-That's because the compiler will create a nice little TODO list (i.e. compile errors) for us and won't let us go further without addressing it first, so there's no chance the Shalloway's Law (TODO did I write about it?) might come to effect.
-Thus, we're pretty much safe.
-By the way, if the requirements change in the future so that we will have to support product names without an ID, this is the only place we'll need to change.
+Note that this modification requires changes all over the code base (because additional argument is needed to create an object), however, this is not the kind of change that we're afraid of too much.
+That's because changing the signature of the method will trigger compiler errors.
+Each of these errors will need to be fixed before the compilation can pass (we can say that the compiler creates a nice TODO list for us and makes sure we address each and every item on that list).
+This means that we don't fall into the risk of forgetting to make one of the places where we need to make a change.
+This greatly reduces the risk of violating the Shalloway's Law.

-In addition, equality operators, `Equals()` and `GetHashCode()` will have to be changed again, to compare instances not only by name, but also by configuration.
-And again, I will leave the code of those methods as an exercise to you.
-Note that this modification won't require any changes to the code outside `ProductName` class.
+The last part of this change is to modify equality operators, `Equals()` and `GetHashCode()`, to compare instances not only by name, but also by configuration.
+And again, I will leave the code of those methods as an exercise to the reader.
+I'll just briefly note that this modification won't require any changes to the code outside `ProductName` class.

+TODO TODO TODO

 ## Summary